Salem, Oregon

 Ensuring No Lead Water Pipes are in Salem

-In 2023, the City began completing an inventory of our water distribution network, which includes city-owned and privately-owned service lines.
+In 2024, the City completed an initial inventory of our water distribution network, which includes city-owned and privately-owned service lines.
+This inventory is available to the public.
 You can learn more about this program by visiting the Drinking Water Service Line Inventory webpage.

-To date, no lead service lines have been found in Salem's water system.
+To date, no lead service lines have been found in Salem.
+There are no historical records of use in the water system.

 Did you know that on average, one person uses over 100 gallons of water per day?